-Assisting students who express suicidal wishes or engage in suicidal behaviors is essential to maintaining a safe and healthy environment for students.
+Assisting scholars who express suicidal wishes or engage in suicidal behaviors is essential to maintaining a safe and healthy environment for scholars.

-- 1. Principal shall respond to reported incidents of students expressing suicidal wishes or engaging in suicidal behaviors. - 2.
-A preliminary assessment and referrals, as appropriate, will be completed by the designated "administrator", including a review of risk factors. - 3.
-Parents must be informed of the student's actions or expressions of intent.
+- 1. Administration shall respond to reported incidents of scholars expressing suicidal wishes or engaging in suicidal behaviors. - 2.
+A preliminary assessment and referrals, as appropriate, will be completed by the designated administrator, school counselor, or school psychologist including a review of risk factors. - 3.
+Parents must be informed of the scholar's actions or expressions of intent.